KDE/kreenshot-editor/README.md

 QUESTIONS
 ---------
+- how to install the lib and the app?
+    - how to put the include files for dev in the right place?
 - where to store data files like default background image?
 - nullable QPoint for function parameter?
 - is QImage reference counted?